nhsbsa-data-analytics/personMatchR/README.md

 Matching these data-sets we would hope that records 1, 2 and 4 are matched.

-We can pass the data-sets to the calc_match_patients function and review the output.
+We can pass the data-sets to the calc_match_person function and review the output.
 For this example we will set parameters to only return the key fields from the matching, format the data prior to matching and include records without a match in the output: